maadfa/terraform-jenkins-ci-pipeline/README.md

 mkdir terraform app jenkins

-Step 2: Write Terraform Code to Provision AWS Resources
+Step 2: Write Terraform Code to use AWS Resources

 Create various files inside the terraform using "touch" command to write necessory code in them.